Code-Institute-Submissions/b1ndark-project1/README.md

 ## __User Experience__

 Visitors:
+- User will be presented with a website that will help them with the next Algarve trip.
 - The users will acquire knowledge of what they might be interested in, either beaches or activities.
 - They will be able to request info on the content that is either being displayed or that they might have heard about (beaches or activities).
--

 Goals:
--
+- To inform the user with provided content.
-- Offer a diversity of different experiences
+- To offer a diversity of different experiences

 The website:
 - Starting at the top, the navigate bar is simple, easy to use and follows the user as the website is being scrolled down.